Solid colors only, black, chocolate, reddish brown, red, light fawn, dark fawn or cream.

 Short, straight, bristly, no undercoat on loose skin.
 The Shar-Pei should be brushed regularly.
 Its coat is never trimmed.
 Attention must be paid to its skin to ensure that no irritations exist within the folds.
 Regular massaging and brushing and with a bristle brush will keep the coat in top condition.

-Skin problems (may be caused by hereditary condition), in-turned eyelids (entropion) and allergies.
+They can suffer skin problems (may be caused by hereditary condition), in-turned eyelids (entropion) and allergies, any signs of these must be reported to a vet.
 To minimize the risk of your Shar-Pei developing any hereditary health issues, you should buy a Shar-Pei puppy from a reputable breeder.